 We are one of less than a handful of go-to firms for “bet the company” patent litigation, regardless of the jurisdiction where the litigation—often litigations—are filed.
 We represent many of the world’s leading technology companies in their most important matters.
 Many of their disputes are fought on multiple fronts and involve multiple litigations in venues around the world.
 Invariably they involve litigations in the U.S. and the EU.

-We have the best patent litigation practice in the EU and we believe that is also true in the U.S. The prestigious German legal directory, JUVE, named us the “IP Law Firm of the Year” and “Patent Law Firm of the Year.”
+We have a seasoned patent litigation practice in the EU and in the U.S. The prestigious German legal directory, JUVE, named us the “IP Law Firm of the Year” and “Patent Law Firm of the Year” in 2012.
 We are the only foreign firm to ever win either award.
-The American Lawyer ranked us “Top IP Litigation Department of the Year.”
-The National Law Journal also named us to its inaugural “IP Hot List,” and Managing IP named us “Firm of the Year” in litigation before the International Trade Commission, and “Firm of the Year” in the “Patent Contentious – West” category.
+The American Lawyer ranked us 2012 “Top IP Litigation Department of the Year.”
+The National Law Journal also named us to its inaugural 2014 “IP Hot List,” and Managing IP named us 2012 “Firm of the Year” in litigation before the International Trade Commission, and 2011 “Firm of the Year” in the “Patent Contentious – West” category.

 We have won numerous important patent cases both before and at trial in numerous jurisdictions throughout the United States, including the ITC.
 We have also won many cases in Germany where more than 80% of EU patent litigations are filed.
 Those cases have involved a wide range of technologies and have often been the subject of substantial media attention.
 The “Smartphone Wars” are a recent example.
 We have represented Motorola, Samsung, and HTC in epic battles with Apple.